-Award-Winning DWI Attorney in Dallas, TX
+Award-Winning DWI / DUI Lawyer in Dallas, TX

 Even though DWI is a common charge in the DFW area, the stakes are high.
-Even a first time conviction can lead to 180 days in jail (though our clients rarely if ever see jail time) and massive fines.
+Even a first-time conviction can lead to 180 days in jail (though our clients rarely, if ever, see jail time) and massive fines.
 Not to mention the implications on auto insurance, employment, and your driver’s license.

 But rest assured, if you hire us, our goal is to get your charge dismissed, or the least amount of consequences possible.
 On this page, we’ll show you how we do it.